-Yankees’ LeMahieu pulled with left wrist/hand issue
+Yankees’ LeMahieu pulled with sprained left thumb

-NEW YORK (AP) — AL batting leader DJ LeMahieu was pulled from the New York Yankees’ game against the Boston Red Sox on Saturday night after appearing to injure his left wrist or hand.
+NEW YORK (AP) — AL batting leader DJ LeMahieu was pulled from the New York Yankees’ game against the Boston Red Sox on Saturday night after spraining his left thumb.

 LeMahieu whiffed on a pitch from Nathan Eovaldi in the fourth inning, followed through awkwardly and began to favor his left hand.
 LeMahieu paced around the plate area, followed by a team trainer and manager Aaron Boone, but remained in the game.